mulesoft-consulting/MuleSoft_DeploymentAsCode/README.md

 ## Usage

-To configure and trigger the deployment `deployment_descriptor.yml` must be updated and committed to central repository.
+To configure and trigger the deployment, `deployment_descriptor.yml` must be updated and committed to central repository.
 CI Server (e.g. Jenkins, CircleCI) could be either listening to changes and start deployment process after updated configuration file is delivered or scheduled for night builds (deployment configuration and scripts do not depend on CI configuration, despite the project contains CircleCI config file - CircleCI is preconfigured as part of the solution).

 #### Before the first run: